Java Quick Start

 The above command will create a Spring Boot project.

-To use the above curl command on Windows systems, you need one of the following command-line tools:
+If you need to use the above curl command on Windows systems, you need one of the following command lines:

 Alternatively, optionally use Spring Initializr (preloaded configuration) to generate the project: